DigitalArtsWITS/2014IOT/part2.1_nodejs/README.md

 Familiarise yourself with using the **node** and **npm** commands.

-Use npm to install express, swig, socket.io and any other modules we'll need.
+Use npm to install express from http://expressjs.com/

 Use express to host a static HTML site.

+Use npm to install swig, see http://paularmstrong.github.io/swig/

 Use swig to render HTML templates.

+Use npm to install socket.io, see http://socket.io/

 Use socket.io to build a chat system.